StevenR152/steven-rutherford.com/blog/2020-05-26-indie-game-dev.md

 - The theme is revealed at the start of the event.
 - Games are submitted to 1 of 2 categories: the Jam (groups) or the Compo (solo).
 - Games are voted by you and the rest of the community.
-- Notch formed Minecraft from a Ludum Dare entry the community lived.
+- Notch formed Minecraft from a Ludum Dare entry the community loved.

 https://ldjam.com/events/ludum-dare/rules